AirstreamHoldings/docs/README.md

 # We're moving!

 Hi!
 This repository is no longer being used and will be made private on Monday, 7/16.
-Please leave bug reports, feedback, and ideas in [npm.community](https://npm.community):
+Please leave bug reports, feedback, and ideas in https://npm.community/c/support/docs-needed

-* Reports of bugs, inaccurate content, or typos should go in the [bugs category](https://npm.community/c/bugs).

-* Informal feature requests and ideas get discussed in the [ideas category](https://npm.community/c/ideas).

 # Legacy steps for [docs.npmjs.com](https://docs.npmjs.com)